zealvora/certified-kubernetes-administrator/Domain 6 - Cluster Architecture, Installation & Configuration/k8s-scratch-step-9-configure-networking.md

   ### Note:
   Step 1 to 3 will be on Worker node
-  Step 4 will be on Master node.
+  Step 4 will be on Control Plane node.

   #### Step 1: Download CNI Plugins:
   ```sh